lazypuff/DMF_in_DRP/ADRML/README.md

 Note that the there is no results that employing PubChem fingerprints as when ADRML using PubChem fingerprints, the algorithm cannot converge in 48 hours.

+#### analysis

+ADRML_results_analysis.py: the python code to calculate the statistics shown in the paper.
+Please use it interactively.

 ## Example
 This example is to train the ADRML using 256-bit Morgan fingerprints under mask cell splitting.